docyes/backplate/README.md

 ## Overview

-A boilerplate for managing the development source tree and production build of a RequireJS driven Backbone application.
+A boilerplate for the development source tree and production build process of a RequireJS driven Backbone application.

 For convenience Backplate ships with Backbone, underscore, jQuery, RequireJS, r.js, almond, text.js and pre-configured RequireJS shims for non-AMD compliant packages.